NCLEX Scoring Made Simple

 Achieving the passing standard is not about answering a specific number of questions correctly; it’s about demonstrating a level of competency that meets or exceeds the standard.
 This standard ensures that all licensed nurses have the foundation to safeguard patient well-being.

+It is also about understanding how NCLEX is graded.
 The passing standard in the NCLEX is a dynamic benchmark that reflects the current expectations for safe nursing practice.
 To pass the exam, candidates must meet or exceed this standard, demonstrating their competence in providing safe and effective nursing care.
 Understanding this standard is vital for anyone preparing for the NCLEX exam.
+It is also important to remember that there are different distributions for certain topics.

 1-1 NCLEX Tutoring